 [Cheap 60% Mechanical Keyboard, Basic Functionality]

-If you are looking for a basic and cheap 60% mechanical keyboard then Qisan Magicforce Mini will do the job for your perfectly.
+If you are looking for a basic and cheap 60% mechanical keyboard then Qisan Magicforce Mini will do the job for you perfectly.
 Technically, it is a 65% keyboard as it comes with 68 keys and dedicated arrow keys.
 However, it is still pretty compact and smaller than TKL keyboards, and you can carry it easily in your laptop bag.
 The keyboard comes with Outemu brown switches that are Cherry MX Brown clones, but they feel different.
-However, you do get the satisfactory mechanical feel from them and they serve the purpose pretty well.
-The keyboard has ABS keycaps with floating key design.
-It does not come with backlighting, but it does come with a FN key that can be used to invoke the missing keys and media shortcuts.
+However, you do get a satisfactory mechanical feel from them and they serve the purpose pretty well.
+The keyboard has ABS keycaps with a floating key design.
+It does not come with backlighting, but it does come with an FN key that can be used to invoke the missing keys and media shortcuts.

-The keyboard has decent build quality and has got foldable feet for height adjustment.
+The keyboard has a decent build quality and has got foldable feet for height adjustment.
 It is also pretty lightweight and weighs under 600gm.
 This is not a keyboard for coders and programmers, as it does not come with programmable layers and macro functionality.
-It is more of space saving portable keyboard for travelers and casual users.
+It is more of a space-saving portable keyboard for travelers and casual users.
 For connectivity, it comes with a detachable USB cable.
 It works with both Windows and Mac OS.
 So, if you are looking for a cheap and basic 60% mechanical keyboard then this is your best bet.

 Note: A slightly better version of this keyboard is available with Gateron Brown switches, White LED backlighting, and with N-key rollover & Anti-ghosting capability.
-It is available in both black and white color.
+It is available in both black and white colors.
 You can check out this variant too from the links given below.

 |Qisan Magicforce Mini Mechanical Keyboard Specifications|